MariamAwujoola/Acedu-Employee-Performance/README.md

  Attrition Rate: The attrition rate stands at 45%
  - The attrition rate of 45% is significantly high and may indicate dissatisfaction or a competitive job market.

+#### Recommendation
+- The company should reduce attrition rate by conducting employee engagement surveys to identify reasons for attrition and implement retention strategies.
+- Introduce well being programs such as flexible work arrangements, career development plans, and recognition programs.

 ### Performance Ratings Analysis

 ![Screenshot 2025-01-31 150648](https://github.com/user-attachments/assets/c4137578-dd58-4906-ada4-be52e7b02164)